UPDATED: JULY 21, 2022 | 2 MIN READ

 If you’re displaced from your home due to the damage you have to spend valuable time finding last minute shelter and it is harder to manage the claim.
 In this case, it’s helpful to have some extra manpower.

-Do I have time to call my insurance company every day to check on their progress?
+Do I have time to call my insurance company daily to check their progress?

 Your insurance company has people whose full-time job is to review your claim.
 They’re incentivized to save the insurance company money, so they’ll review your policy to find any loopholes that will lower your payout.
 Once they settle on a payout, they’re not necessarily in a rush to deliver it.